 Note 15 - Segment Reporting

-The Company operates as a single reportable segment, which is engaged in the production and sale of freeze-dried candy products.
-The Chief Operating Decision Maker ("CODM"), who is the Company’s Chief Executive Officer, evaluates the performance of the business and allocates resources based on a review of the Statement of Operations presented on a consolidated basis.
-The CODM does not review assets in evaluating the results of the freeze-dried candy segment, and therefore, such information is not presented.
-The accounting policies of the freeze-dried candy segment are the same as those described in Note 2 – Summary of Significant Accounting Policies.
+The Company operates as one reportable segment, reflecting its capital-light business model under which it earns proceeds from the sale of freeze-dried candy products.
+The Chief Operating Decision Maker (“CODM”), the Company’s Chief Executive Officer, evaluates performance and allocates resources based on the consolidated Statement of Operations.
+The CODM does not review asset-level information in assessing segment performance; accordingly, such information is not presented.
+The accounting policies for this segment are consistent with those described in Note 2 – Summary of Significant Accounting Policies.

 Year Ended